turingschool-examples/backend_mod_1_prework/day_7/ceasar_cipher_pseudocode.md

 * `.flatten` "flattens" an array.
 It takes every element of an array that is an array, and puts its elements individually into the original array.
 Returns a new array (does not change original array).
 * `.index(obj)` returns the index of the first element of an array equal to the object indicated.
 * `next` tells the method to go to the next element in an `.each` loop
-1. I don't really see the value of creating the Class around the cipher in this case...
-2. To make it more robust...
+1. To make it more robust...
 Make it so it can deal with numbers > 26, and with symbols.